jiang719/road-network-predictability/RoadClassification/README.md

 The results will be saved in the directory 'RoadClassification/results'

 ## Visualization
-* We classify the road networks into 4 types, and visualize via PCA, and you can get the Fig. ()
+* We classify the road networks into 4 types using k-mean clustering, and visualize via PCA, and you can get the Fig. ()
 ```
  python kmean_pca_analysis.py --mode pca_visualize
 ```